criscanedo/aeslib/README.md

 CBC uses an [initialization vector (IV)](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Initialization_vector_(IV)) that is the size of AES's block size (128-bit).
 The IV is used to ensure unique ciphertext with every encryption.
 Without it, two plaintext messages would produce the same ciphertext output.
 It is highly recommend that a IV be generated randomly for each encryption, and to never use the same IV more than once under the same key.

 The algorithm itself XORs each block of plaintext with the previous block of ciphertext before being encrypted.
-The IV is used with the plaintext for the first block of plaintext.
+The IV is used with the the first block of plaintext.

 ## Padding